 L’Avenue is the go-to eaterie for big spenders, and probably one of the blandest restaurants in Paris.
 Regularly frequented by the Kardashians, the super-snob brasserie is situated on a prominent corner on Avenue Montaigne.
 Make sure to book a table if you wish to sit outside or in the veranda.
 Otherwise, they sit you on purgatory.

 Here, the list of the best fashion spots in Paris.
-Check out this article for the best fashion spots in East London.
+Follow the next link to discover the best fashion spots in East London.